icecream95/udev-hid-bpf/doc/device-matches.rst

 .. _matching_programs:

-Matching eBPF programs to a device
+Matching BPF programs to a device
 ==================================

-This tool supports multiple ways of matching a eBPF program to a HID device:
+This tool supports multiple ways of matching a BPF program to a HID device:

 Manual loading
 --------------